-About 125 sec after launch, at an altitude of about 45,000 m, the SRBs burnt out and were jettisoned.
+About 125 seconds after launch, at an altitude of about 45,000 meters, the SRBs burnt out and were jettisoned.
 The jettison command came from the Orbiter, and jettison occured when the forward and aft attach points between the SRBs and ET were blown by explosive charges.
 Milliseconds after SRB separation, 16 solid-fueled separation motors, four in the forward section and four in the aft skirt of each SRB, were fired briefly to help carry the SRBs away from the rest of the Shuttle.
-About 225 sec after separation, at an altitude of 4,800 m, the nose cap of each SRB was ejected and a pilot parachute deployed.
-This served to pull out the 16.5m-diameter drogue parachute which oriented and stabilized the descent of each SRB to a tail-first attitude ready for deployment of the main parachutes.
-At an altitude of 1,800 m, the three 41-m-diameter main parachutes opened to slow each SRB to water impact at about 25 m/s.
-The SRBs splashed down in the Atlantic about 225 km from the launch site.
+About 225 sec after separation, at an altitude of 4,800 meters, the nose cap of each SRB was ejected and a pilot parachute deployed.
+This served to pull out the 16.5-meter-diameter drogue parachute which oriented and stabilized the descent of each SRB to a tail-first attitude ready for deployment of the main parachutes.
+At an altitude of 1,800 meters, the three 41-meter-diameter main parachutes opened to slow each SRB to water impact at about 25 meters per second.
+The SRBs splashed down in the Atlantic about 225 kilometers from the launch site.
 Retrieval ships located each SRB by homing in on radio beacon signals transmitted from each booster and by flashing lights activated on each SRB.
 Once on location, recovery crews plugged the SRB nozzles, emptied the motors of water, and towed the rockets back to a receiving and processing site on Cape Canaveral.
 After inspection, the SRBs were disassembled, washed with fresh, deionized water to limit saltwater corrosion, and refurbished ready to fly.

 Space Shuttle Main Engines (SSMEs)